Bankde/pantip_scraper/README.md

 # pantip_scraper
 # Created by DarkDrag0nite

-This is web scraper for pantip written in python.
+This is web scraper for pantip written in python 2.7

 # How to use